Close

 Default divorce

-When filing for a default divorce, the petitioner must file a Request for Default form with the court clerk.
-This form asks the court to grant a default judgment because the respondent has not responded.
+The petitioner must file a Request for Default form with the court clerk.
+This form asks for a default judgment in light of the respondent’s lack of response.
 You will also need to provide evidence that the divorce papers were properly served on the respondent, such as an Affidavit of Service.

 If the judge decides to grant the default judgment, the petitioner can then proceed with the divorce as if the respondent never answered the petition.
 This means the petitioner will have an easier time obtaining the divorce judgment without a trial because there is no need to negotiate or mediate any disputes.